 Sophia Nahli Allison is an experimental documentary filmmaker and media arts educator.
 Born in 1987 + a native of South Central Los Angeles, she is passionate about reimagining and documenting history, dreams, memories and liberation through the voices of black women, youth and queer POC.

-In 2017 I was named the Student Video Photographer of the Year by the White House News Photographer Association.
-I was a participant of the Eddie Adams Workshop, the New York Times Student Journalism Institute, and the 2nd Annual New York Times Lens Blog Portfolio Review.
-I've interned at The Seattle Times, The Tampa Bay Times and The Chicago Reporter.
-As an educator I've taught photo and video to youth in Chicago and Los Angeles and I am a grateful recipient of the Chicago 3Arts Award, a $25,000 grant for my work as a teaching artist.
+In 2017 she was named the Student Video Photographer of the Year by the White House News Photographer Association.
+She was a participant of the Eddie Adams Workshop, the New York Times Student Journalism Institute, and the 2nd Annual New York Times Lens Blog Portfolio Review.
+Her work has been featured on the cover of PDN, The Atlantic, PBS, Fusion and more.
+She has interned at The Seattle Times, Tampa Bay Times and The Chicago Reporter.
+As an educator she's taught photo and video to youth in Chicago and Los Angeles and is a grateful recipient of the Chicago 3Arts Award, a $25,000 grant for her work as a teaching artist.

-I am a graduate candidate at The University of North Carolina at Chapel Hill studying documentary filmmaking and I received my B.A in photojournalism.
+She is currently working on a new documentary and completing her graduate degree at The University of North Carolina at Chapel Hill studying documentary filmmaking.
+She received her B.A in photojournalism.